Principal Investigators: Andreas Hein and Kelvin F. Long

 Project Dragonfly is a feasibility study for an interstellar mission, conducted by small, distributed spacecraft, propelled primarily by laser sails.
 The spacecraft shall be capable of reaching the target star system within a century and be able to decelerate.
 We believe that such a mission can be conducted with technology available by 2024-2034 as well as a space infrastructure, available by 2050.

-The results from the competition serve as a basis for future technology development for actually realizing such a mission.
+The results from the competition serve as a basis for future technology development for actually realising such a mission.

-Eligibility: Participation in the competition was limited to teams affiliated to a university and must predominantly consist of students and/or researchers.
-Non-university members can participate were to be affiliated with a university team.
+Participation in the competition was limited to teams affiliated to a university and must predominantly consist of students and/or researchers.
+Non-university members could participate if affiliated with a university team.

 Participating teams were to have expertise in one or several of the following areas: